Soft Tissue Sarcoma in Dogs

 Supplements

 You can also tailor supplements to address your dog’s particular symptoms.
-For example, milk thistle can be used to combat the negative impacts of chemotherapy on the liver and kidney, while probiotics can help keep your dog’s gut microbiome healthy for a properly functioning gastrointestinal tract.
+For example, milk thistle can combat chemotherapy’s negative impacts on the liver and kidney, and probiotics can help keep your dog’s gut microbiome healthy for a properly functioning gastrointestinal tract.
 Hemp or CBD oil can also be utilized for pain management.23

 Integrative Treatment for Canine Soft Tissue Sarcoma

-Cancer researchers are always looking for new, better treatments to help dogs and humans with cancer.
+Cancer researchers always seek new, better treatments to help dogs and humans with cancer.
 One emerging therapy is high-intensity focused ultrasound (HIFU).
-HIFU is a noninvasive method that uses ultrasound to raise the temperature of a precise location on the body to destroy cancer cells, and may be a future treatment option for dogs.4
+HIFU is a noninvasive method that uses ultrasound to raise the temperature of a precise location on the body to destroy cancer cells and may be a future treatment option for dogs.4

 Histotripsy, or mechanical HIFU, works similarly but does not heat the tissues.
-Instead, this method works to break down tumors through cavitation, or the buildup of a bubble cloud within the tumor.11 This method is currently being studied in clinical trials at the Virginia-Maryland College of Veterinary Medicine.
+Instead, this method breaks down tumors through cavitation or the buildup of a bubble cloud within the tumor.11 This method is being studied in clinical trials at the Virginia-Maryland College of Veterinary Medicine.

 The End Stages for Canine Soft Tissue Sarcoma